callstack/repack/.changeset/hmr-client-prove.md

 "@callstack/repack-dev-server": patch
 ---

-should traversal all connected devices when sending event.
+Notify clients on all platforms when sending an HMR event update

-delete device don't work when disconnected.